 How to Calculate Your True Vehicle Cost per Job

 True cost per mile = depreciation (purchase price minus resale, divided by lifetime miles) + fuel ($/gal ÷ MPG) + annual fixed costs (insurance, registration, servicing, tires, and other, divided by miles driven per year).
-Add a markup, typically 15–25%, to land on the rate you actually charge clients for travel.
+Add a markup, typically 15% to 25%, to land on the rate you actually charge clients for travel.

 How to read the inputs